latt-dev/latt-cms/README.md

 LATT_PROD_API_URL=ProductionBackEndAPIServerUrl
 ```

-## Deployment

-_- temporarily not exposed publically -_
+See `.env.example` file for local dev parameters example.

 ## Contributing

-Thank you for your interest in contributing to Latt CMS!
-There are many ways to contribute to this project.
+Thank you for your interest in contributing to Latt.
+Though there's no active open development process currently, there are some ways to contribute to this project if you really fancy to.
 Get started [here](https://github.com/latt-dev/latt-cms/blob/master/.github/CONTRIBUTING.md).